 If you answered “yes” to any of those questions, you’ll need to become familiar with IRS Form 1040 Schedule E.

 Schedule E is used to report income and losses from rental property, and income from trusts, estates, partnerships and S-corporations.
 This article focuses on income from rental property.

 If you’re receiving income from any of the pass-through activities, you should receive a Schedule K-1 from the entity.
 If that’s the case, and you don’t have income from rental property, filling out your Schedule E is relatively simple: just fill out some basic identifying information, and follow the instructions on the K-1 that explain where to report the information.

-Reporting rental income will require a bit of accounting over the course of the year.
+Reporting rental income, on the other hand, will require a bit of accounting over the course of the year.
 Many people find it easiest to use a spreadsheet program or tax accounting software.
 Use whatever works best for you.
 Whatever method lets you keep thorough track of income and deductible expenses is the one to stick with!

 Here is a quick list of everything you’ll need to keep track of: